 We look at the specifications of the 8239, its processing power, and how much RAM it can use to determine if the 8239 is a good Android headunit chip or one to avoid.

 The Alps full_8239_demo has 4 cores.

-You would expect a modern specification for an android headunit MCU – processor to have at least 6 cores, but eight and ten are often used in the later chips to improve speed.
+A modern specification for an Android headunit MCU processor would have at least 6 cores, but eight and ten are often used in the later chips to improve speed.

 Each of the 4 cores comprises a single ARM Cortex-A7 core.